OOF-567/LordsMobileTroopCalculatorRescourceCalculator/README.md

 # oofCode
-this represents a project that i have worked on since starting programming in late 2021, i made it to streamline my experiance on a mobile game.
+this represents a project that i have worked on since starting programming in late 2021, i made it to streamline my experence on a mobile game. this code is for calculating troop might in Lords Mobile and its Resource Requirement based on your acounts Subsidary value.